mattdburke/nature-credit/README.md

 - This code, in various forms, runs fine on most versions of R and will produce the results without the need for many of the libraries.
 Some of these facilitate additional tests or producing the graphs etc.
 - There isn't a non-standard hardware requirement.

-**Note** - Some of the code has redundancies, this will be cleaned up - however the main result is unaffected.
+**Note** - This code is in development as this research remains a working paper.

 **Citation:**